FisaGamer/docs/README.md

 The repository of the documentation for Azuriom.

-You can find an online version of the docs on https://docs.azuriom.com (soon).
+You can find an online version of the docs on https://azuriom.com/docs.